Hello PyTorch with Job API

 In a real FL experiment, each client would have their own dataset used for their local training.
 You can download the CIFAR10 dataset from the Internet via torchvision’s datasets module, so for simplicity’s sake, this is the dataset we will be using on each client.
 Additionally, you need to set up the optimizer, loss function and transform to process the data.
 You can think of all of this code as part of your local training loop, as every deep learning training has a similar setup.

-In the hello-pt_cifar10_fl.py script, we take care of all of this setup before the flare.init().
+In the client.py script, we take care of all of this setup before the flare.init().

 Local Train